yaobinwen/robin_on_rails/misc/english/Vocabulary/Synonyms.md

   - salient _[ not gradable ]_ most noticeable or important (已经有“最重要”之意所以不可比较)
     - _She began to summarize the salient features/points of the proposal._
     - _The article presented the salient facts of the dispute clearly and concisely._
+- likely
+  - apt: adj, likely (be apt to do/be sth)
+    - _This old roof is apt to leak when it rains._
+    - _She's in her eighties now and apt to be a little forgetful._
 - liking
   - fondness: noun [ U ] a liking (喜爱)
     - _George's fondness **for** fishing was well known._